harness/developer-hub/docs/platform/triggers/triggers-reference.md

 ## Pipeline Input

-when executing pipelines using triggers, you can select stages and provide input sets dynamically.
+When executing pipelines using triggers, you can select stages and provide input sets dynamically.

 Select **Pipeline Stages** to execute pipelines using triggers.
 This can be a fixed value or an expression.
 If you're using fixed value, all stages in the pipeline are displayed.
 Select a stage or all stages that you want to execute using the trigger.